saferpay/sndbx/texts/FAQ.md

 However, there are things you need to change with the Go-Live, before you can start accepting payments:

 * As mentioned, you will get new Logins and IDs with your live account.
 Those have to be changed inside your application.
 * The JSON-API user and password need to be changed.
-Once you have recieved your live Backoffice user, you need to log into [This site here | Link zum BO].
-Then you need to create your own credentials under [Administration > JSON API | Link dorthin].
+Once you have recieved your live Backoffice user, you need to log into [This site here](https://www.saferpay.com/BO/Login).
+Then you need to create your own credentials under **Administration > JSON API**.
 Those credentials have to be entered inside your application.

 * Lastly, you need to change the request-gateway URL from **https://test.saferpay.com/api/[...]** to **https://www.saferpay.com/api/[...]** in order  to send your requests to the Saferpay live-system, instead of the test-system.